papersubmit123/NbodyGNN-WWW/README.md

 ### 0. The visualization of convergent feature evolution

 ![alt text](https://github.com/papersubmit123/NbodyGNN-WWW/blob/main/figures/t_10.gif)

+We use t-SNE provided in the sklearn library to visualize the node features at different times $t$ on the Cora dataset.
+This helps us to ensure that the initialization process for the visualization is deterministic.
+Our observations show that the node features tend to evolve steadily as $t$ increases, and they seem to converge to some patterns after $t>3$.
+This is fundamentally different from some chaotic physics N-body systems.
+The reason has been given in the rebuttal 1.II.difference_b).
 ### 1. The code running instructions are provided in each folder.

 ```